verekia/notesapp/README.md

 <img src="/docs/img/ts.png" alt="TypeScript Logo" width="100">

-I program in JavaScript / TypeScript over other languages, because I value isomorphic code (using the same code on the client and the server), being able to implement server-side rendering more easily, and programming in only one language in general.
+I program in JavaScript over other languages, because I value isomorphic code (using the same code on the client and the server), being able to implement server-side rendering more easily, and programming in only one language in general.
 Considering that JavaScript is pretty much mandatory for client-side code, there is not much of a choice to make here.

-In terms of flavor, I prefer TypeScipt over vanilla ES6, because static typing catches a _lot_ of bugs before they happen.
+In terms of flavor, I prefer [TypeScipt](https://www.typescriptlang.org/) over vanilla ES6, because static typing catches a _lot_ of bugs before they happen.
 I find TypeScript more reliable than Flow, and it has a much bigger community and support.

-I would recommend Python to someone learning the fundamentals of programming though.
+I would recommend [Python](https://www.python.org/) to someone learning the fundamentals of programming though.

 ## Front-End Library: React